 For example, if the laws of your state require a will to be signed only in front of two witnesses but the laws of the foreign country where you own assets require a will to be signed in front of three witnesses, then your valid U.S. will may not be valid in the foreign country.

-Aside from this, while some U.S. states recognize "nuncupative wills" and/or "holographic wills," other countries do not.
+Aside from this, while a handful of U.S. states recognize "nuncupative wills" and/or "holographic wills," most U.S. states and some foreign countries do not.
 (A nuncupative will is a verbal will that is spoken in front of two or more witnesses, while a holographic will is one that is written entirely in the Testator's own handwriting and signed and dated by the Testator.)
-So if you make a nuncupative will or holographic will that is valid in your U.S. state of residence but the foreign country where you own assets does not recognize this type of will, then your U.S. will may not be valid in the foreign country.
+Therefore, if you make a nuncupative will or holographic will that is valid in your U.S. state of residence but the foreign country where you own property does not recognize this type of will, then your U.S. will may not be valid in the foreign country.

 Other Problems to Consider